|Date||Duration||Availability||Cost per person|

 Day 7: Ausangate Trek Day 5/5: Trek from Huampococha to Trapiche, Drive to Cusco

 On your final day of trekking, hike uphill for sweeping mountain views, cross twisted limestone formations that date back to the Cretaceous Period, and cross a final mountain pass.
 It's all downhill from here as you make your way to the trail's end at Congomire and board a bus bound for Cusco.

 Day 8: Departure

 Today is your last day in Peru!
 You will be met at your hotel for a transfer to the airport, where you will connect to your departure flight. ¡Buen viaje!

 About the lodges

-Each night, you'll be staying in a lodge nestled at the head of a valley or with a commanding view of the glaciers.
+Each night of the trek, you'll be staying in a lodge nestled at the head of a valley or with a commanding view of the glaciers.
 Each lodge was built in partnership with the local communities and is maintained by them, as well.
 The lodges have 8 rooms with private bathrooms and a common area for dining, relaxing, and gathering around the fireplace at night.